Jimmie Walker: Personal life and political views

 According to an appearance on The Wendy Williams Show on June 27, 2012, Walker stated he has never been married nor fathered children, but has had many girlfriends.
 Walker appeared on The O'Reilly Factor on July 11, 2012.
 He stated that he did not vote for Barack Obama in 2008 and that he would not vote for him in the 2012 election either.
 In an interview with CNN, Walker described himself politically as a "realist independent" and stated that he opposed affirmative action, saying that it had outlived its usefulness.
 He also said that he was against gay marriage on moral grounds, but believed its legalization should be passed, stating it was not worth fighting against.
+Walker was also vocal of his support for Donald Trump in 2017.

 Walker described his political beliefs at length in his autobiography, Dyn-O-Mite: Good Times, Bad Times, Our Times: A Memoir.
 In it, he called himself a "logicist," who believes in "logic and common sense", holding conservative positions on many issues.